-MR NILESH PRASAD

-Director Finance
+MR NILFSH PRASAD Director Finance

-Mr Prasad joined FNU in 2018 and has previously held senior finance positions at The University of the South Pacific and Coca-Cola Amatil Fiji Limited.
-Prasad holds a BA Accounting and Financial Management and Economics and Postgraduate Diploma in Professional Accounting from The University of the South Pacific.
+Mr Prasad joined FNU in 2018 and has previously held senior finance joining the Fiji Institute of Technology (FIT) as and Coca-Cola Amatil Fiji Limited.
+Prasad holds a Research Associate and part time lecturer. a BA Accounting and Financial Management and Economics and Postgraduate Diploma in of Newcastle in Australia.
+Dr Tagicakiverata Professional Accounting from The University of

-MR CHANDR ANUJ Director ICT
+MR CHANDR ANUJ

+Director ICT

-Mr Anuj is an IT expert who joined FNU as Director ICT in 2010.
-Before this, he held several executive management positions in Telecommunications Fiji Limited (TFL).
+Mr Anui is an IT expert who joined FNU as Director ICT in 2010.
+Before this, he

+Employment Centre (NEC) and the Centre for held several executive management positions Appropriate Technology and Development in Telecommunications Fiji Limited (TFL).
 During his career Mr Anuj has supervised many key projects related to the next generation network (NGN), including optical fibre transmission, microwave, satellite and CDMA wireless broadband systems, VoIP and ADSL, VDSL solutions for Internet access.